YunoHost/doc/pages/01.administrate/06.overview/10.backups/backup.md

   yunohost backup create --apps wordpress shaarli
   ```

-- Backing up only mails
+- Backing up only emails

   ```bash
   yunohost backup create --system data_mail
   ```

-- Backing up mails and wordpress
+- Backing up emails and wordpress

   ```bash
   yunohost backup create --system data_mail --apps wordpress
   ```

-For more informations and options about backup creation, consult `yunohost backup create --help`.
-You can also list system parts that can be backuped with `yunohost hook list backup`.
+For more information and options about backup creation, consult `yunohost backup create --help`.
+You can also list the system parts that can be backed up with `yunohost hook list backup`.
 [/ui-tab]
 [/ui-tabs]